vi/websocat/doc.md

 ### UdpConnect

 Connect to this UDP socket.
-Note affected by `--udp-bind-*`` CLI options.
+Not affected by `--udp-bind-*`` CLI options.

 Prefixes: